Remote work · CDMX · Roma Norte & Narvarte

 What is the Wi-Fi speed at the Roma Norte loft?

 The Roma Norte loft has fiber internet with speeds suitable for video calls, large file transfers, and multiple concurrent devices.
 Guests report stable connectivity through Zoom-heavy workweeks without issues.
+For the full home-office checklist, see the digital nomad desk setup guide for CDMX.

 Is Mexico City safe for digital nomads?